 The side-by-side display below illustrates the physical size and weight of the Canon 1Ds and the Fujifilm X-A2.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A2 is considerably smaller (68 percent) than the Canon 1Ds.
 Moreover, the X-A2 is substantially lighter (72 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the X-A2 does not feature any corresponding weather-sealing.